 Everything involves exploring a beautiful, detailed world and listening to it describe itself.
 The player must get comfortable becoming attached to different things and letting go of them.
 Many things in the game have thoughts — ranging from the mundane to funny to helpful.
 These can guide you around each level.

-I was able to spend some time with the game over the past few weeks and can honestly say I’ve enjoyed it immensely.
-So far I’ve been over 1,300 different “things” and I’m pretty sure there are still more out there.
-These are just a few of the categories of objects the player can become: Animal, Atom, Bird, Cloud, Furniture, Galaxy, Light, Planet, Particle, Reptile, Space Junk, Virus, Water…
+After spending some time exploring the world of Everything over the past few weeks I can honestly say I’ve enjoyed it immensely!
+I’m amazed by how many different types of objects the player can become: Atom, Bird, Cloud, Furniture, Galaxy, Planet, Particle, Reptile, Vehicle, Virus…

-I can imagine the task of researching and designing a universe of 3D objects from scratch must have been pretty daunting.
+The task of researching and designing an entire universe of 3D objects from scratch must have been pretty daunting.
 How long did it take to create them all?

 David OReilly: There are over 3000 different things if you include variations.
 It was a massive undertaking from the very start of the project.
 The process of building up the library, and creating tools to use things in level design, never really stopped, I was making changes to it right up to release.